FrancoisSchnell/GPicSync/README.txt

 (Python 2.5 is already installed as a default for this distribution and you can add wxpython and python-imaging from synaptic for example).

-In synaptic install exiftool and python-wgtk2.8
+In synaptic install exiftool, python-wgtk2.8 and python-imaging.

 To install GoogleEarth on Ubuntu:
 - fetch GoogleEarthLinux.bin on Google Earth website
 - chmod +x GoogleEarthLinux.bin
 - ./GoogleEarthLinux.bin

 If you prefer the command-line version (or if you can't have the right wxpython for your distro):